 Jenny Javitch tells us about Portland with its historic light house and beautiful state parks.

-Other places to see in Maine includes Ogunquit with its beautiful cliff walk.
+Other places to see in Maine includes Ogunquit with its beautiful cliff walk and castle-looking library.
 It’s got a great big beach, but let’s face it, that Maine sea water is cold.
 Nearby the Kittery Outlets offers great shopping and the LL Bean headquarters in Freeport.

 Located in Penobscot Bay, Rockland thinks of itself as Maine’s lobster capital.